Quiza12/pathtopeace/little-wins.md

 ## Yoga
 10 minute yoga class
 Personally, I quickly did this one before work.
 I was ready around 10 minutes earlier than usual, so I grabbed my yoga mat (can be done on carpet if need be) and got into it.
 I felt instantly energised, and full of life.
-I got to work on time, and felt 100% ready to attack the day ahead of me.
+I got to work on time, and felt 100% ready to attack the workload ahead of me.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/4pKly2JojMw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Progressive Muscle Relaxation